infinum/eightshift-docs/website/forms/php/filters/block/form/pre-response-success-redirect-data.md

 title: Pre-Response Success Redirect Data
 ---

-This filter allows you to add additional data to the API response key that is used to pass data to the success redirect URL.
+Allows adding data to the API response key, which is used when passing data to the success redirect URL.

 ```php
 \add_filter('es_forms_block_form_pre_response_success_redirect_data', [$this, 'getPreResponseSuccessRedirectData'], 10, 2);